bartosz-bear/notebooks/utils/git.md

   (use "git pull" to merge the remote branch into yours)
 ```

-1. Commit your changes locally
+1. Commit changed to your branch locally.

 `git commit -m 'message'`

+2. Checkout to main

+`git checkout main`

-2. Fetch the remote repo
+2. Pull the remote repo (fetch + merge)

+`git pull`

+3. Checkout back to local branch

-`git fetch`
+`git checkout develop/my_branch`

-3. Merge or rebase the local and remote repo
+4. Merge the main to local repo

-`git rebase origin/repo`

-or

-`git merge origin/repo`
+`git merge main`

-4. Push the local repo to remote
+5. Push the local repo to remote

 `git push`